wlmb/covid/README.md

   the axes correspond to different quantities.
 Nevertheless, I would hve expected a result proportional to the number of daily cases, maybe with a delay, not a muh faster behavior.
 I don't know the reason.
-Seculating, maybe it shows that the health system improved in its identification capacity and the percentage of correctly identified causes of death increased with time, or maybe there was some advantage of stating that unrelated deaths were covid-19
+Speculating, maybe it shows that the health system improved in its identification capacity and the percentage of correctly identified causes of death increased with time, or maybe there was some advantage of stating that unrelated deaths were covid-19